 Common Scenarios

-Common scenarios illustrate the need for revoking a POA.
+Common scenarios illustrate the need to revoke a POA.
 If a principal moves to another state or country, differing jurisdictional requirements may necessitate a new POA, invalidating the old one.
 A change in financial circumstances, like acquiring substantial wealth or bankruptcy, might require a reassessment of the agent’s suitability.
 Finally, the death of the designated agent or the principal’s decision to appoint a more trusted individual are scenarios warranting revocation.

 Process of Revocation